 Amulya Gyawali

-The Invention of Nature: State-Building and Environment-Making in northern South Asia
+The Invention of Nature: State-Building and Environment-Making in the 'Extended' Himalayas

 Bio

 Amul joined the Department of English & Comparative Literary Studies at Warwick as a doctoral student in 2018.
-His PhD research, funded by a Chancellor's International Scholarship, explores the links between environmental imaginaries, state-building, and identity-formation in South Asia.
-Working at the intersection of environmental humanities, world-literary and postcolonial studies, he looks at the dialectical relationship between the material and imaginative production of various geographies of northern India and Nepal--namely the terai, the hill-station, the national park, and the high Himalaya--and the ways they are registered and mediated in the multilingual and transnational cultural production of the region.
-His PhD is supervised by Prof. Pablo Mukherjee and Dr. Mike Niblett.
+His PhD research, funded by a Chancellor's International Scholarship, explored the links between environmental imaginaries and state-building in India and Nepal.
+Working at the intersection of environmental humanities, world-literary and postcolonial studies, his thesis looked at the dialectical relationship between the material and imaginative production of the various geographical sites across northern India and Nepal that collectively form what he calls the 'extended' Himalayas--namely the terai, the hill-station, the national park, and the high Himalaya--and the ways they are registered and mediated in the transnational cultural production of the region.
+Supervised by Prof. Pablo Mukherjee and Dr. Mike Niblett, he completed his PhD without corrections in May 2023.

 Prior to Warwick, Amul completed his undergraduate degree at Grinnell College, USA.
-He then received a Master of Arts from SOAS, University of London, where his MA dissertation situated the writing of Hindi writer Phaniswarnath Renu within an ecocritical framework.
+He then received his MA from SOAS, University of London, where his dissertation situated the writing of Hindi writer Phaniswarnath Renu within an ecocritical framework, for which he was awarded the Noor Inayat Khan Dissertation Prize by the SOAS South Asia Institute.

-At Warwick, he co-organised the Flows and Floods: Changing Environments and Cultures conference, funded by a HRC Doctoral Fellowship, and is a member of the Warwick Environmental Humanities Network and the Critical South Asia Group.
-He has taught on the EN122 Modes of Reading undergraduate module, and was an associate editor at Exchanges: The Interdisciplinary Research Journal for two special issues, on Cannibalism (2020) and Climate-Fiction (2021).
+At Warwick, he co-organised the Flows and Floods: Changing Environments and Cultures conference, funded by a HRC Doctoral Fellowship, is a member of the Warwick Environmental Humanities Network and the Critical South Asia Group, and was an associate editor at Exchanges: The Interdisciplinary Research Journal for two special issues, on Cannibalism (2020) and Climate-Fiction (2021).

 Research Interests